harness/developer-hub/docs/platform/2_Delegates/manage-delegates/build-custom-images-delegate-dockerfile.md

 ---
-title: Build custom images using Dockerfile
+title: Build custom delegate images using Dockerfile
-description: This topic describes how to build custom images using the Harness Delegate Dockerfile.
+description: This topic describes how to build custom delegate images using the Harness Delegate Dockerfile.
 sidebar_position: 7
 ---